...

 Beef Lok Lak was another favourite, it seems, of most of her punters, including me now.
 It’s so refreshing with sourness and tartness.
 It’s just such a very good dish with an icy cold beer.

-Here we go folks - 1st up is the curry paste;
+1st up is the Khmer curry paste;

-This you will need bash in a pestle and mortar until it is a smooth paste.
+You will need bash in a pestle and mortar until it is a smooth paste.

 • 2 roughly chopped lemon grass stalks – chop the top and bottom off, and peel a few outer layers of first;